juliettemartin/DYN_INTERFACES/README.md

 # DYN_INTERFACES

-Scripts to analyze the contacts at PPI during MD
+Scripts to analyze the contacts at PPI during MD simulations.